Onyx-Protocol/Onyx/docs/internal/package-tags-branches.md

 - `1.0.x`
 - `1.1.x`

-Version branches should be the target for point release updates across all packages.
-These updates should be as conservative as possible.
-Our [versioning scheme](../core/reference/versioning.md) is such that it should always be safe to deploy artifacts from the tip of each package branch.
+Version branches act as the merge base for point release updates across all packages.
+We should ensure that the tip of each version branch maintains cross-compatibility across packages, per our [versioning scheme](../core/reference/versioning.md).

+Updates to the version branches should be as conservative as possible.

 ## Release tags